Intact dilation and extraction: Cervical preparation

-Fetal
+Fetal termination

 Fetal injection of digoxin or potassium chloride may be administered at the beginning of the procedure to allow for softening of the fetal bones or to comply with relevant laws in the physician's jurisdiction and the U.S. federal Partial-Birth Abortion Ban Act.
 Umbilical cord transection can also be used to induce fetal demise prior to removal.

 Removal of fetus and placenta

 During the surgery, the fetus is removed from the uterus in the breech position.
 If the fetal presentation is not breech, forceps or manual manipulation can be used to turn it to a breech presentation while in the uterus (internal version).
 The fetal skull is usually the largest part of the fetal body and its removal may require mechanical collapse if it is too large to fit through the cervical canal.
 Decompression of the skull can be accomplished by incision and suction of the brain or by using forceps to collapse the skull.